 By Ron Ketterling – President

-In part 2 we discussed the different types of standardization used to reduce manufacturing costs.
+In part 2 we discussed the effective ways to reduce manufacturing costs.
 As you know, standardization improves flexibility and reduces cost, as well as supports other cost reduction methods, such as build-to-order and customization.
 However, the benefits of standardization do not stop at flexibility and cost-savings.
 The following benefits make standardization a great choice when looking for cost-saving strategies.

 1. Cost Reduction

 Standardization can reduce manufacturing costs by 50%.
 Through purchasing leverage, manufacturers can reduce their purchasing costs considerably.
 Once the purchasing of parts and products is standardized, the cost of inventory will go down coincidentally.
 Since common parts are stored and resupplied only as needed, BOM/MRP/ordering expenses will be avoided.
 Overhead costs, such as purchasing, put away, picking and bill paying, will go down as well.
 There is less overhead in procuring standard parts and materials that are common and more readily available.
 And, more standardization means less picking and manufacturing errors.